|Nutritional Guidelines (per serving)|

 - Juice and grated rind of 4 unwaxed lemons

 - 3 large egg yolks + 1 whole egg

 - 4 large egg whites

-NOTES: If you want successful pastry every time, then check out my tips on making the perfect shortcrust pastry, it really is quite easy.
+- If you want successful pastry every time, then check out our tips on making the perfect shortcrust pastry, it really is quite easy.